 "Agent Romanoff, you have a long history with SHIELD.
 I believe this agency saved you from some trouble you were facing with your former employers.
 Does this statement stand true for you?
 Would you side against SHIELD?" one of the screens asked, looking in her direction.
 Natasha smiled again.
 Nick will always be amazed by all the things that woman could say in a smile.

-"What Tony said stands for both me and Agent Barton."
+"What Tony said stands for both myself as well as Agent Barton."

 Steve met Tony's gaze and nodded.
-"Same here.
+"Same.
 Our loyalty doesn't like with SHIELD or even to you.
 It's to one another."
 Thor and Bruce nodded as well preempting any need to ask them the same question.

 "Basically, you screw one of us, you screw all of us.
 You really don't want to do that," Tony finished.
 "Well, now that we've settled that last bit of nasty business, it's time to go check on our archer."